corinnebosley/cartopy/docs/source/matplotlib/intro.rst

     plt.show()

-A list of the available projections to be used with matplotlib can be found on the :ref:`cartopy_projections` page.
+A list of the available projections to be used with Matplotlib can be found on the :ref:`cartopy_projections` page.

 The line ``plt.axes(projection=ccrs.PlateCarree())`` sets up a